 Stable value investment contracts are valued at fair value and adjusted to contract value, which is cost plus accrued income minus redemptions, because these investments have fully benefit-responsive features.
-The fair value of the investment contract at December 31, 2012 and 2011 was approximately \$9,700 and \$10,200, respectively, and the contract value of the investment contract at December 31, 2012 and 2011 was approximately \$9,300 and \$9,800, respectively.
+The fair value of the investment contract at December 31, 2013 and 2012 was \$8,535 thousand and \$9,668 thousand, respectively, and the contract value of the investment contract at December 31, 2013 and 2012 was \$8,416 thousand and \$9,269 thousand, respectively.

 The Plan holds a stable value investment contract with T. Rowe Price Trust Company, the trustee.
-The investment contract consists of a portfolio of underlying assets owned by the Plan, and a wrap contract issued by a financially responsible third party, typically a bank, insurance company, or other financial services institution.
-The issuer of the wrap contract provides for unscheduled withdrawals for the contract at contract value, regardless of the value of the underlying assets, in order to fund permitted participant-initiated withdrawals from the trust.
+The investment contract consists of a portfolio of underlying assets owned by the Plan, and a wrapper contract issued by a financially responsible third party, typically a bank, insurance company, or other financial services institution.
+The issuer of the wrapper contract provides for unscheduled withdrawals for the contract at contract value, regardless of the value of the underlying assets, in order to fund permitted participant-initiated withdrawals from the trust.

-Investment contracts provide for a variable crediting rate, which typically resets at least quarterly, and the issuer of the wrap contract provides assurance that future adjustments to the crediting rate cannot result in a crediting rate less than zero.
+Investment contracts provide for a variable crediting rate, which typically resets at least quarterly, and the issuer of the wrapper contract provides assurance that future adjustments to the crediting rate cannot result in a crediting rate less than zero.
 The crediting rate is based, in part, on the relationship between the contract value and the market value of the underlying assets, as well as previously realized gains and losses on underlying assets.
-The crediting rate generally will reflect, over time, movement in prevailing interest rates.
+The crediting rate generally will theoretically reflect, over time, movement in prevailing interest rates.
 However, at times, the crediting rate may be more or less than prevailing rates or the actual income earned on the underlying assets.

-As described in Note 2, because the stable value investment contract is fully benefit-responsive, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the stable value investment contract.
+As described in Note 2, because the stable value investment contract is fully benefit-responsive, contract value is the relevant meas urement attribute for that portion of the net assets available for benefits invested in the stable value investment contract.
+Provisions require to provide either 12 or 30 months' advance written notice to the trustee prior to redemption of trust units; the notice period may be shortened or waived by the trustee in its sole discretion.
 Contract value, as reported by T. Rowe Price Trust Company, represents cost plus accrued income minus redemptions.
-Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.
+Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value on a daily basis.

 The existence of certain conditions can limit the Plan's ability to transact at contract value with the issuers of its investment contracts.
 Specifically, any event outside the normal operation of the Plan, that causes a withdrawal from an investment contract may result in a negative market value adjustment with respect to such withdrawal.
 Examples of such events include, but are not limited to, partial or complete legal termination of the Plan, tax disqualification of the Plan, and certain Plan amendments if issuers' consent is not obtained.
-As of December 31, 2012, the occurrence of an event outside normal operation of the trust that would cause a withdrawal from an investment contract is not considered to be probable.
+As of December 31, 2013, the occurrence of an event outside normal operation of the trust that would cause a withdrawal from an investment contract is not considered to be probable.